MiamiOH-CSE274/Portfolio/README.md

 * If I needed a data structure to store student records so that I could look students up by Banner number, which data structure (or data structures) that we learned this semester would be most appropriate?
 Carefully explain why.

+	Because of the speed needed for searching and the potential for a large number of students I would suggest a binary search tree for this problem.
+	Assuming the tree is balanced properly, that is it's short and fat as opposed to long and skinny, it will have search speeds of O(log n) and will only take up as much space as the number of students.
+Each students Banner number would be stored in the tree as the key and any data that needs to be stored will be associated as the data for that key.
+The speed comes in when searching because of the way a BST is ordered.
+All Banner numbers smaller than the one you're looking at are to the left and all larger are to the right.
+This means you would only have to search though a handful of possible entries before you find the one you're looking for.

 * Imagine that I'm implementing a network router.
 It needs to keep a queue of packets waiting to be sent out over the network, but this queue need a special ability: Different companies are going to pay me different amounts of money, and the packets from the highest paying company should be sent out first.
 That is, if company X paid 20 and company Y paid 10, then X's packets always get sent before Y's packets.
 Y only gets to send packets if